-An unhealthy lifestyle, characterized by sedentariness and high-calorie diet, is crucial for NAFLD development and progression.
+An unhealthy lifestyle, characterized by sedentariness and a high-calorie diet, is crucial for NAFLD development and progression.
 The imbalance between calorie intake and expenditure causes increased fat deposits, which become inflamed and insulin resistant and release increased amounts of free fatty acids into the bloodstream, leading to fat accumulation in the Liver, skeletal muscles, and pancreas.
 (2)

-Unhealthy lifestyle also results in gut dysbiosis, i.e. changes in gut microbiota composition.
+An unhealthy lifestyle also results in gut dysbiosis, i.e. changes in gut microbiota composition.
 In NAFLD changes in functional aspects of gut microbiota have all been described.
 Gut microbiota may contribute to the development and progression of NAFLD.

 While cardiovascular mortality is the leading cause of death in NAFLD patients, malignancies, mainly affecting the gastrointestinal tract (Liver, Colon, Esophagus, Stomach, and Pancreas) and extra-intestinal sites (Kidney in men, and Breast in women) rank second.
-The fatal problem results when NASH resulting in Liver cirrhosis (severe inflammation resulting in tissue scarring) ultimately set the stage for Cancer.
+The fatal problem results when NASH resulting in Liver cirrhosis (severe inflammation resulting in tissue scarring) ultimately sets the stage for Cancer.

 As you can see Fatty Liver disease is not just a singular symptom resulting from an isolated cause, but a multi-faceted disease involving many factors indicated by the diagram below.

 It is important to turn this complex lifestyle condition around before this cascade of events is triggered.